interactivesolutions/honeycomb-core/README.md

 It will not work alone.

-You cna find it in:
+You can find it in:
 https://github.com/interactivesolutions/honeycomb-cms